Here is a list of the most common questions I get from clients who are planning to elope in Colorado:

 What is your booking policy?

 For elopements that are planned within 30 days, I require a signed contract and full payment in order to book.
 For elopements that are planned 30+ days in advance, I require a 50% deposit and a signed contract in order to book, with the remaining balance due 7 days prior to your wedding date.
+Everything can be done online in just a few minutes, it’s super simple!

 We’re thinking about bringing a few family members and our close friends with us, is that ok?